Analysis | Transgender restrictions increasingly pit GOP lawmakers vs. GOP governors

 Finally, in Alabama, Gov. Kay Ivey (R) is reviewing a transgender sports bill and could soon be faced with a decision on a medical-care bill as well.
 Ivey has yet to commit to signing the sports bill.
 Spokeswoman Gina Maiola told The Washington Post, “As with any piece of legislation that reaches the governor’s desk, she is thoroughly reviewing it.”

-The medical-care bill is similar to the one in Arkansas which Hutchinson vetoed but which went into law after the state legislature overrode the veto.
+The medical-care bill is similar to the one in Arkansas that Hutchinson vetoed but that went into law after the state legislature overrode the veto.
 Alabama could become the second state to enact such a law.

 Thus far, the Arkansas bill is the only one in which the veto has been overridden, though there are few signs that lawmakers who support such bills are backing down in the face of rebukes from their governors.

-Note: Update: Ivey has now signed the sports bill.